JetBrains/amper/docs/DSLReference.md

 ### Module

-`module:` section defines the non-code/product related aspects of the Module, such as file layout.
+`module:` section defines the non-code/product related aspects of the module, such as file layout.

 | Attribute      | Description               | Default   |
 |----------------|---------------------------|-----------|